 2. Prepare a personalized “Valentine’s Day” message on the board as they enter the room

-Valentine’s Day Written Rehearsal Assignment – $2.99 – one purchase permits duplication for all students
+Valentine’s Day Written Rehearsal Assignment – free download for your students!

 3. Enhance the room with additional decor – do something that is reflective of love

 Keep it simple.
 Maybe the smart board/chalkboard can have something “love-themed”.
-A few beautiful quotes about love, possibly taken from their music, could really set the tone of the rehearsal.
+For example, a few beautiful quotes about love, possibly taken from their music, could really set the tone of the rehearsal.